Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Caffeine-containing cosmetics and household products

-Concentrated caffeine powders or tablets intended for human consumption are particularly risky.
+Especially risky are concentrated caffeine powders or tablets intended for human consumption.
 Even small amounts can be fatal for pets.
-For a 5 kg dog, as little as 700 mg of caffeine can be toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. – this corresponds to about two to three tablets each containing 200 mg of caffeine, or a cup of highly concentrated espresso.
+In a 5 kg dog, as little as 700 mg of caffeine can be toxic—this is roughly equivalent to two to three tablets containing 200 mg of caffeine each, or a cup of highly concentrated espresso.

-The season can influence the risk of caffeine poisoning.
-During the Christmas season, the danger increases due to increased consumption of chocolate and coffee pastries in households.
-In summer, poisonings from iced coffee and cold coffee drinks increase, which are often left unattended within reach.
+The time of year can influence the risk of caffeine poisoning.
+During the Christmas season, the risk increases due to higher consumption of chocolate and coffee pastries in households.
+In summer, poisonings from iced coffee and cold coffee drinks increase, as they are often left within reach unattended.

 Mechanism of action

-Caffeine intoxications lead to ventricular tachycardias, which result in ventricular flutter without adequate cardiac output.
-As a consequence, a dramatic drop in blood pressure occurs.
-The oxygen supply to all organs is inadequate and leads to metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+Intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment. with caffeine can lead to ventricular tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+It can indicate physical exertion, stress, illness, or heart problems., which may progress to ventricular fibrillationFibrillation is an irregular, often rapid heart rate that leads to a chaotic rhythm in the atria or ventricles of the heart.
+This can impair cardiac output and often requires medical treatment. without adequate cardiac output.
+As a result, blood pressure drops dramatically.
+Oxygen supply to all organs is inadequate, leading to metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. and multi-organ failureMultiple organ failure is a serious condition in which several vital organ systems fail simultaneously.
-In dogs and cats, this can be caused by severe illness, injury, or as a result of toxicity, and is often life-threatening..
+In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. and multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. organ failure.

-While caffeine is harmless for humans in moderate amounts, it can be highly toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. for dogs and cats.
-The reason for this lies in its slow metabolization, the high sensitivity of receptors, and the fact that animals cannot effectively break down even small doses like humans can.
+While caffeine is harmless to humans in moderate amounts, it can be highly toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. to dogs and cats.
+This is due to slow metabolism, high receptor sensitivity, and the fact that animals cannot break down even small doses as effectively as humans.

 1. Chemical Classification: Methylxanthines